frademacher/texstudio-hyphenation/README.md

 [LaTeX's](https://www.latex-project.org/) "\\-" is used.

 Respecting case sensitivity makes the script applicable especially for technical terms.
-For example, the script will partition of technical term like "ServiceContract", which consists of two words separated by the uppercase "C", first partition into two words "Service" and "Contract".
+For example, the script will partition technical term like "ServiceContract", which consists of two words separated by the uppercase "C", first partition into two words "Service" and "Contract".
 Second, both words will be hyphenated separately.
 In a